• Skip to main content

 Types of survey sampling:

 Researchers have different types of survey sampling at their disposal, each one with special characteristics that allow it to be adapted to specific circumstances.
-Below we mention the most popular ones so that you can identify which one could be for you use in your next big research project.
+Below we mention the most popular ones so that you can identify which one could be for you to use in your next big research project.

 • Probability sampling methods